jeseh7/Horiseon-Edit-Challenge/README.md

-# Horiseon
+# Horiseon Edit Challenge

+## Description

-This is the first Challenge.
-I must make a website more accessible to users.
+This is the first bootcamp Challenge.
+This webpage was edited to be more accessible to users.

+## Installation

+N/A

+## Usage

+To use this webpage, right-click the page then click inspect.
+There, you can see that this page has been edited to become more accessible and screen-readable.

+## Credits

+N/A

+## License

+MIT License